Surgical Society

 From the President

-From learning complex surgical skills to networking with local Canberra surgeons, the ANU Surgical Society strives to bring the world of surgery to students.
-For me, while I may be biased, this is one of the most exciting societies because it provides what is often the first real hands-on surgical experience for ANU Medical Students.
+From learning complex surgical skills to networking with local Canberra surgeons, the ANU Surgical Society is dedicated to bringing the world of surgery to students.

 From the Women in Surgery Officer